PresidentSam100/PresidentSam100/README.md

   - Data Structures Honors (CS314H) projects like Tetris, Boggle, and Web Scraper for my college (Private as per course syllabus)
   - Many Physics, Chemistry, and Mathematical Models, all of which showcase various scientific phenomena in real-time.
   - A few research case studies on various tragedies like the Titanic sinking and a pandemic that shall not be named.
-  - Some Java video game stuff (Note: please use Unity and C# for game development, it's 10x better)
+  - Some Java video game stuff (Note: please use Unity and C# for game development, it's 10x better) (Edit: My comment on Unity aged well...)
   - Competitive Programming code solutions from some HS programming contests like Code Quest and Battle of the Brains.

 [GitHub README generator I was inspired by.](https://rahuldkjain.github.io/gh-profile-readme-generator/)